 Positionality & Reflexivity

-Finally after positionality, we step further and we ask what a story does to the storyteller?
+Finally after positionality, we step further and ask what a story does to the storyteller?
 How an anthropologist changes because of stories that she narrates or encounters?
 We believe this question is the step toward engaged and socially relevant scholarship.
 Our hands-anthropology is reflexive and it demands students to think about their positions during the knowledge making process.

 we recommend these readings: